TYPO3 vs WordPress – My Honest Opinion

 WordPress – The Ecosystem Powerhouse

-What WordPress Does Right
+What WordPress gets right

 Ecosystem

 60,000+ plugins in the official repository.
 There are at least 3 solutions for every problem.
-WooCommerce for e-commerce, Yoast for SEO, Elementor for page building—it's all there.
+WooCommerce for e-commerce, Yoast for SEO, Elementor for page building – it's all there.

 Community

 Millions of developers worldwide.
 StackOverflow answers for every problem.
 Tutorials for every skill level.
 WordCamps in every major city.
+WPBeginner alone offers over 3,000 practical tutorials – from blog setups to SEO, security, and WooCommerce – and has been maintained by WordPress experts for 16+ years.

-Entry
+Entry Level

 5-minute installation.
 Intuitive user interface.
-Anyone can start after a tutorial.
-Hosting available from EUR 5/month.
+Anyone can get started after a tutorial.
+Hosting available from €5/month.

 Practical Example: WordPress Project